Alisha512/Alisha512/README.md

 - 👋 Hi, I’m Alisha Naqvu
 - 👀 I’m interested in AI, Machine Learnig,Programming Languagues and tech.
 - 🌱 I’m currently learning MATLAB and Python.
-- 💞️ I’m looking to collaborate on interesting projects.
+- 💞️ I’m looking forward to collaborate on interesting projects.
 - 📫 How to reach me: naqvialisha91@gmail.com